A. The massacre at Mizpah.

 a.
 When Johanan the son of Kareah and all the captains of the forces that were with him heard of all the evil that Ishmael the son of Nethaniah had done: This must have been especially tragic news to Johanan, because he warned Gedaliah of the murder plot Ishmael had planned against him (Jeremiah 40:15).

 b.
 They took all the men and went to fight with Ishmael: Heroically, Johanan would not let this crime go unpunished.
 He and his men pursued and met Ishmael’s party in battle.
-Apparently both Ishmael’s captives and his captains were happy to see Johanan, and immediately went to his side.
+Apparently, Ishmael’s captives were happy to see Johanan and his captains, and immediately went to his side.
 Ishmael was so violent and wicked that he frightened his own men.

 i.
 “Ishmael finds how delusive is a victory that wins no hearts, as his whole captive company delightedly deserts him.”
 (Kidner)

 ii.
 The great pool that is in Gibeon: “It has been suggested that ‘the great pool’ is the same as ‘the pool of Gibeon’ (cf. 2 Samuel 2:13).”
 (Feinberg)

 iii.
 “Recent excavations at el-Jib some 6 miles northwest of Jerusalem have revealed a large pit hewn out of the rock, some 82 feet deep, which had steps carved around its sides from top to bottom to enable people to reach the water stored there.”
 (Thompson)

 c.
 Ishmael the son of Nethaniah escaped from Johanan: Ishmael was able to escape capture when Johanan and his men raided them.
 He and eight men made it to the Ammonites.